prebid/prebid.github.io/prebid/native-implementation.md

 The publisher doesn't need to implement anything for impression tracking to work, all that is needed is proper configuration of OpenRTB request on adUnit level.
 Prebid.js + Prebid Universal Creative will automatically take care of the impression tracking.

-### 6.2.
-Click Tracking
+### 6.2 Click tracking

-According to the OpenRTB spec, click trackers can be found in `link` objects.
-There is a 'master' `link` object for the entire native ad and also each asset in the response can have its own separate `link` object.
+According to the [OpenRTB spec](https://www.iab.com/wp-content/uploads/2018/03/OpenRTB-Native-Ads-Specification-Final-1.2.pdf], click trackers can be found in `link` objects.
+There is 'master' `link` object for the entire native ad and also each asset in the response can have it's own separate `link` object.

-When a native ad is rendered, the Prebid Universal Creative will attach click listeners on all DOM elements that have class `pb-click`.
+When native ad is rendered prebid universal creative will attach `click` listeners on all DOM elements that have class `pb-click`.
 Which means it's up to the publisher to decide which DOM objects are 'clickable'.

-By default, only the 'master' `link` URLs will be fired, but, the Prebid Universal Creative can also fire click tracking for specific assets.
-To enable this, publisher assigns a custom attribute to the associated DOM element.
+Furthermore, prebid universal creative can also track if some specific asset is clicked.
+To enable this, publisher needs to assign custom attribute to associated DOM element: `hb_native_asset_id = "5"`.
+In that case if user clicks on asset with `id: 5` prebid universal creative will take `link` object from that asset and fire all click trackers.
+If asset doesn't have `link` object, prebid universal creative will fire all click trackers associated with 'master' `link` object (as described in openRTB specs).

 ```html
 <div class="pb-click" hb_native_asset_id = "5">